Pinelab-studio/vendure-google-cloud-run-starter/README.md

   - To deploy to test and production
   - To run e2e tests and linting on pull requests

 All commands are ready to copy/paste, but please read them carefully: they include some default values for region and resource usage that you might want to change.

-## Setting up Vendure on Google Cloud

-This project uses `your-project` as example name, so make sure to ctrl+f all files for occurences of `your-project` when you're done with this guide.
+This guide uses `your-project` as example name, so make sure to ctrl+f all files for occurences of `your-project` when you're done with this guide.

 ## Prerequisites

-This guide assumes you have `gcloud` installed locally on your machine.
+* You have `gcloud` installed locally on your machine.
+* The source code from this repository checked out on your local machine

 ## Create a Google Cloud project